Anonym0usWork1221/Free-Proxies/README.md

     4. All proxies are tested on 30ms timeout

 ## Automation
-* The bot is continiously running on AWS servers and every Day gets data from different webpages
+* The bot is continuously running on WayScript servers and every Day gets data from different webpages
-* The data are gethered by API's Provided by these sites
+* The data are gathered by APIs Provided by these sites
-* Then this raw data gets filter to remove any duplicates and unknown formates
+* Then this raw data gets filter to remove any duplicates and unknown formats
-* After filtering the data go to validation checking section where it get checked if the proxy is good or bad.
+* After filtering the data go to validation checking section where it gets checked if the proxy is good or bad.
-* After that it go to commit section where it updates the old proxies on github
+* After that it go to commit section where it updates the old proxies on GitHub.

 ## Reference webpages
 * [free-proxy-list.net](https://free-proxy-list.net)